Function (mathematics): Multi-valued functions

-In the foundations of mathematics and set theory
+In the foundations of mathematics

 The definition of a function that is given in this article requires the concept of set, since the domain and the codomain of a function must be a set.
 This is not a problem in usual mathematics, as it is generally not difficult to consider only functions whose domain and codomain are sets, which are well defined, even if the domain is not explicitly defined.
 However, it is sometimes useful to consider more general functions.

 For example, the singleton set may be considered as a function $x\mapsto \{x\}.$ Its domain would include all sets, and therefore would not be a set.
 In usual mathematics, one avoids this kind of problem by specifying a domain, which means that one has many singleton functions.
-However, when establishing foundations of mathematics, one may have to use functions whose domain, codomain or both are not specified, and some authors, often logicians, give precise definition for these weakly specified functions.
+However, when establishing foundations of mathematics, one may have to use functions whose domain, codomain or both are not specified, and some authors, often logicians, give precise definitions for these weakly specified functions.

 These generalized functions may be critical in the development of a formalization of the foundations of mathematics.
 For example, Von Neumann–Bernays–Gödel set theory, is an extension of the set theory in which the collection of all sets is a class.
 This theory includes the replacement axiom, which may be stated as: If X is a set and F is a function, then F[X] is a set.

+In alternative formulations of the foundations of mathematics using type theory rather than set theory, functions are taken as primitive notions rather than defined from other kinds of object.
+They are the inhabitants of function types, and may be constructed using expressions in the lambda calculus.